daplab/documentation/docs/getting_started.md

 * &nbsp; &nbsp; Send your **public** SSH key to [Benoit](mailto:benoit@daplab.ch) {: .fa .fa-arrow-right}

+Please read carefully the first login section below for the first login.
+{: .vscc-notify-warning }

 # Environment Setup

 The following configuration can be added in your `~/.ssh/config` file: